tayibs1/QuantML/README.md

 **The tests cover the things that matter.** 138 of them, run on every push alongside lint and a production build.
 They exercise the cost model, risk caps, labelling, and the live-trading lock — the parts where a silent bug would be expensive.

-**The research assistant works without an API key.** It answers from the model's own SHAP output for free.
-Add a free Gemini key and it upgrades to a full LLM.
-Either way it's rate-limited so a public demo can't run up a bill.

 ---

 ## Tech stack